AndrewTweddle/CodingChallenge/readme.md

 A matching product code was particularly important, but this was complicated by issues such as:
 * differing use of dashes, dots and spaces in otherwise identical codes
 * extra characters appended to the product code (such as to indicate colour)
-* specifications that look similar to product codes (e.g. 15.1MPix is a Megapixel rating not a product code)
+* specifications that look similar to product codes (e.g. X4 could be a 4 times zoom, not a product code)
 * model names sometimes being found in the "family" field and sometimes in the "model" field of the listing
 * some product listings are for add-on products (such as batteries or lenses) and the description also contains the product code of the camera which the add-on is for